-That’s not all, you can throw them in the dishwasher, too.
+That’s not all!
+You can also throw them in the dishwasher.
 Oh, and they also come in lots of cool colors and patterns.
-They’re a durable kitchen tool and a fun way to brighten up your kitchen!
+They're a durable kitchen tool and a fun way to brighten up your kitchen!

 Ah, the kitchen shears.
 You’ll use these gems in more ways than you can even imagine.
-Here are just a few of the ways that I use mine:
+Here are just a few of the ways we use ours: